mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 # Finalizers and Weak References

-Some VMs support **finalizers**.
-In simple terms, finalizers are clean-up operations associated with an object, and are executed when the object is dead.

-Some VMs support **weak references**.
-If an object cannot be reached from roots following only strong references, the object will be considered dead.
-Weak references to dead objects will be cleared, and associated clean-up operations will be executed.
-Some VMs also support more complex weak data structures, such as weak hash tables, where keys, values, or both, can be weak references.

-The concrete semantics of finalizer and weak reference varies from VM to VM, but MMTk provides a low-level API that allows the VM bindings to implement their flavors of finalizer and weak references on top of it.
+Some VMs support *finalizers*, *weak references*, and other complex data structures that have weak reference semantics, such as weak tables (hash tables where the key, the value or both can be weak references), ephemerons, etc.  The concrete semantics of finalizer and weak reference varies from VM to VM, but MMTk provides a low-level API that allows the VM bindings to implement their flavors of finalizer and weak references on top of it.

+## Definitions

+In this chapter, we use the following definitions.
+They may be different from the definitions in concrete VMs.

+**Finalizers** are clean-up operations associated with an object, and are executed when the garbage collector determines the object is no longer reachable.
+Depending on the VM,

+-   Finalizers may be executed immediately during GC, or postponed to mutator time.
+-   They may have access to the object body, or executed independently from the object.
+-   They may "resurrect" the unreachable object, or guarantee unreachable objects remain unreachable after finalization.

+**Weak references** are special [object graph] edges distinct from ordinary "strong" references.

+-   An object is *strongly reachable* if there is a path from roots to the object that contains only strong references.
+-   An object is *weakly reachable* if any path from the roots to the object must contain at least one weak reference.

+The garbage collector may reclaim weakly reachable objects, clear weak reference (by, for example, assigning `null` to the slot that holds the weak reference), and/or performing associated clean-up operations.

+[object graph]: ../../glossary.html#object-graph

 **A note for Java programmers**: In Java, the term "weak reference" often refers to instances of `java.lang.ref.Reference` (including the concrete classes `SoftReference`, `WeakReference`,